Attachment Too Large? Shrink Your Photos a Third — No Quality Loss, No Upload

 How to do it

 - Put your photos in one folder.
 Mixed formats — JPG, PNG, HEIC, TIFF — are all fine.
-The converter handles everything.

 - Open scizone.dev/jpg-to-webp in your browser.
 Despite the name, it handles every common image format.